-Highlight the term i_0 (resp.
-0) with the mouse, and drag and drop it onto an all-quantified formula (the complete all-quantified formula must be highlighted (incl. \forall)) to create an instance of the all-quantified formula with the given variable.
-If you have instanciated the formula with the correct variable you can close the proof now.
-This should happen automatically, if Autoresume is activated, otherwise you need to restart the strategies.
+Highlight the term \i\1\0 (resp.
+0) with the mouse, drag and finally drop it onto the all-quantified formula (the complete all-quantified formula must be highlighted (incl. \forall)).
+If you have activated Autoresume the proof should close automatically, otherwise you need to restart the strategies.

 As can be seen, KeY makes use of an extension to JML, which is that assignable clauses can be attached to loop bodies, in order to indicate the locations that can at most be changed by the body.
-Doing this makes formalizing the loop invariant considerably simpler.
+Doing this makes formalising the loop invariant considerably simpler.
 We refer to future work on this issue.